Wolverine971/9takes/src/blog/people/musicians/Billie-Eilish.md

 </details>

 <p class="firstLetter">
-You've seen her neon-green roots, heard her whisper-soft vocals, and felt the gut punch of her lyrics.
-But did you know that Billie Eilish Pirate Baird O'Connell (yes, that's her full name) is a walking testament to individuality, right down to her unique moniker?</p>
+You've seen her ocean eyes, heard her whisper-soft vocals, and felt the punch in her lyrics.</p>

+But did you know that the reason Billie Eilish Pirate Baird O'Connell is a walking testament to individuality is because that is her personality?
+An Enneagram Type 4 is known as the "Individualist", and Billy oozes Type 4 vibes.

+Lets begin the Billie deep dive by looking at her name.

 ## The Name Game

-Let's start with that name.
-Billie, after her grandfather William.
-Eilish, inspired by a conjoined twin her parents saw in a documentary.
+Billie comes from her grandfather William.
+Eilish was inspired by a conjoined twin her parents saw in a documentary.
 And Pirate?
 Well, that was her brother Finneas's choice.
-Talk about a family collaboration!
+Talk about a family collaboration, her identity has been meticulously looked over from the start.

 This isn't just a quirky naming story.
-It's a perfect example of how Type 4s, like Billie, often have origin stories that set them apart from the crowd.
+It's a perfect example of how [Type 4s,](/enneagram-corner/enneagram-type-4) like Billie, often have origin stories that set them apart from the crowd.

 ## The Whisper that Roars